wingel/wingel.github.io/_posts/2020-09-11-emacs-and-python-el.md

 and modify module.py, those changes won't be picked up again unless I kill the long running process and start it again.
-Or I reload the module by hand, but that's quickly becomes unworkable if the module is used in multiple places.
+Or I reload the module by hand, but that quickly becomes unworkable if the module is used in multiple places.
 When I press C-c C-c to run my Python code I want to start from a clean predictable slate.
 I want a new fresh instance of Python running in an empty buffer every time.
-This way I will know that there isn't any state left over from previous runts.
+This way I will know that there isn't any state left over from previous runs.

-And, as a bonus, python.el silently strips out any code inside a block like this:
+And, as a nice surprise, python.el silently strips out any code inside a block like this:

     if __name__ == '__main__':
         main()